triton-inference-server/pytriton/docs/quick_start.md

 The full example code can be found in [examples/linear_random_pytorch](../examples/linear_random_pytorch).

-More information about running the server and models can be found in [deploying models](deploying_models.md) section.
+More information about running the server and models can be found in [Deploying Models](deploying_models.md) page.